 - Once the butter has cooled to room temp, with an electric mixer, mix the butter and sugars until thoroughly blended.
-Beat in the egg, yolk, vanilla, and yogurt until combined.
+Beat in the egg, yolk, vanilla and almond extracts, and yogurt until combined.
 Add the dry ingredients slowly and beat on low-speed just until combined.
 Gently fold in all of the chocolate chips.

 - Chill your dough for 2 hours in the refrigerator, or place in freezer for 30 minutes if you are super eager.